software-architects/time-cockpit-website/content/en/blog/2014/09/22/Profiling-of-DB-Related-C-Applications.md

             WHERE    c.PersonID = p.BusinessEntityID)
 ORDER BY p.LastName, p.FirstName, cr.Name, a.City;

-PRINT 'Execution start time: ' + CAST(GETDATE() AS VARCHAR(50));{% endhighlight %}<p xmlns="http://www.w3.org/1999/xhtml">As you can see, the query isn't trivial.
-For test purposes, I installed the Adventure Works sample DB in the smallest <a href="http://azure.microsoft.com/en-us/pricing/details/sql-database/" target="_blank">Microsoft Azure SQL Database</a> (<em>Basic</em> pricing tier).</p><p class="showcase" xmlns="http://www.w3.org/1999/xhtml">
+PRINT 'Execution start time: ' + CAST(GETDATE() AS VARCHAR(50));{% endhighlight %}<p>As you can see, the query isn't trivial.
+For test purposes, I installed the Adventure Works sample DB in the smallest <a href="http://azure.microsoft.com/en-us/pricing/details/sql-database/" target="_blank">Microsoft Azure SQL Database</a> (<em>Basic</em> pricing tier).</p><p class="showcase">
   <a href="http://azure.microsoft.com" target="_blank">Microsoft Azure</a> is an awesome platform for testing your applications.
 You can get ready-made VMs with latest releases of Visual Studio (including VS14 CTP).
 Just use your MSDN account and your Visual Studio in the cloud is even correctly licensed.
-During the workshop, I will do all of my demos based on Azure VMs and Azure SQL Databases.</p><p xmlns="http://www.w3.org/1999/xhtml">The web API should be running in a self-hosted command line EXE using Owin/Katana.
-Customer searches are performed with URLs like <em>http://localhost:12345/api/BasicSearch?customerName=Lee</em>.</p><h2 xmlns="http://www.w3.org/1999/xhtml">Basic Implementation</h2><p xmlns="http://www.w3.org/1999/xhtml">If you want to follow along, start by creating a command line EXE with the following NuGet packages:</p><ul xmlns="http://www.w3.org/1999/xhtml">
+During the workshop, I will do all of my demos based on Azure VMs and Azure SQL Databases.</p><p>The web API should be running in a self-hosted command line EXE using Owin/Katana.
+Customer searches are performed with URLs like <em>http://localhost:12345/api/BasicSearch?customerName=Lee</em>.</p><h2>Basic Implementation</h2><p>If you want to follow along, start by creating a command line EXE with the following NuGet packages:</p><ul>
   <li>Microsoft.AspNet.WebApi.Owin</li>
   <li>Microsoft.Owin.Host.HttpListener</li>
   <li>Microsoft.Owin.Hosting</li>
   <li>Dapper (we will need that one later)</li>
-</ul><p xmlns="http://www.w3.org/1999/xhtml">Next, create the startup code:</p>{% highlight javascript %}using AdoNetPerfProfiling.Controller;
+</ul><p>Next, create the startup code:</p>{% highlight javascript %}using AdoNetPerfProfiling.Controller;
 using Microsoft.Owin.Hosting;
 using Owin;
 using System;